tanle8/ai-explained-vit-from-scratch/README.md

 - [x] Using W&B
 - [x] Refactor and reorganize codebase
 - [x] Improve the save checkpoint function to save optimizer states
+- [x] Add early stopping
+- [x] Training with colab and save results to Google Drive
+- [x] Add training with Apple Silicon capability
+- [] Experiment with warm-up

 ## References